-The ACL has one other subclass of Fragment: DialogFragment.
+The Android Support package has one other subclass of Fragment: DialogFragment.
 This is used to help coordinate between a modal Dialog and a fragment-based UI.

-Android 3.0 itself has two more subclasses of Fragment, ones not available in the ACL as of the time of this writing:
+Android 3.0 itself has two more subclasses of Fragment, ones not available in the Android Support package as of the time of this writing: